Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: The Sonar-TS Framework

-\textbf{Step 3: Execution \& Self-Correction.} The generated SQL and Python are executed sequentially.
+\textbf{Step 3: Execution \& Self-Correction.} The generated SQL and Python codes are executed sequentially.
 This stage handles runtime failures (e.g., SQL returning empty results or Python syntax errors).
-If an error occurs, execution feedback (a traceback or a result summary) is returned to the Code Generator for refinement.
-The system allows up to 3 retries to adjust query logic or program content before returning the final result.
+If an error occurs, the execution feedback (a traceback or a result summary) is returned to the Code Generator for refinement, forming a closed-loop debugging process that iterates until successful execution or a predefined retry limit is reached.